Natural Science

 In this lesson, we will explore the key characteristics of flowering plants that allow them to be identified: the structure of the flower, inflorescences, fruits, stems, and leaves, and we will also get acquainted with the systematic position of flowering plants.
 Don't worry, it may sound dull, but such a simple lesson has prepared many unexpected things for you.
 For instance, did you know that a cucumber is a gourd, a pear is an apple, and cone berries grow on the gymnosperm juniper?
 If not, dive in.

-19. Where to Fnd and How to Identify Minerals
+19. Where to Find and How to Identify Minerals

 20. "Physics" in Greek translates to "nature".
 Therefore, there's no need to go far to find physical phenomena.
 All material bodies around us obey the laws of physics.
 We might not notice them because they seem ordinary and don't catch the eye.
 But today, I will try to create a little miracle for you and show several physical experiments that, despite their simplicity, vividly demonstrate the principles and laws of the universe.

 21. Chemistry - this word sounds scary, incomprehensible, and damn entertaining.
-Although chemistry as a science appeared only in the 16th–17th centuries, from the very beginning of our history, people can do chemical reactions.
-They knew how to turn clay into bricks, smelting ore into iron, and sand into a glass, cooking soap from fat and ash, make yogurt from milk, and brewing beer from grain.
+Although chemistry as a science appeared only in the 16th–17th centuries, from the beginning of our history, people have been doing chemical reactions.
+They knew how to turn clay into bricks, smelting ore into iron, and sand into glass, cooking soap from fat and ash, making yogurt from milk, and brewing beer from grain.
 But all this was done blindly.
-Having the first success, people continued to repeat the same actions mechanically to get the same result.
+Having the first success, people repeated the same actions mechanically to get the same result.

 I hope we all remember that chemical elements are initially born in stars in the processes of thermonuclear reactions.
 Light elements (with a small number in the periodic table) - in young and small stars, heavy (with a large number) - in old and giant stars.
-Stars die, new star systems formed from stardust, and chemical elements continue to spin in an endless carousel - changing chemical bonds but not changing themselves.
+Stars die, new star systems form from stardust, and chemical elements continue to spin in an endless carousel, changing chemical bonds but not changing themselves.
 How?
 Let's see.

 24. Bionics Is the Science of the Future